 An epicurean adventure to: South Africa

-The word "vetkoek" itself translates to "fat cake" in Afrikaans.
-Its yeasted bread dough, akin to a doughnut without a hole, is the canvas for a myriad of delicious toppings.
+This yeasted bread dough, similar to a doughnut without a hole, serves as the perfect canvas for a myriad of delicious toppings.

 Jump to: